kurt-cb/gitgrind/README.md

 Usage
 -----
-Example of search in current directroy gitgrind -c "('myname' in author or 'myname' in email) and 'mydir/myfile.cpp' in files"
+Example of search in current directroy gitgrind -f "('myname' in author or 'myname' in email) and 'mydir/myfile.cpp' in files"

 This will find any commits (dangling, in stash, or normal commits) and show the commit information